nus-cs2103-AY2122S1/tp/docs/team/bingcheng45.md

 ### Project: Pocket Hotel

-**Pocket Hotel (PH)** is a specialized contact management desktop app targeted towards hotel managers who have many guests and staff to handle.
+**Pocket Hotel (PH)** is a desktop app for hotel front-desk receptionists that provides a centralized location to manage their guests and vendors, and helps to automate front-desk operations.

 Given below are my contributions to the project.